 The primary goals of the MIHU program are to increase the supply of housing that is affordable to households of moderate income in the County and to integrate that housing into all new communities.
 Moderate income is defined as household income less than 80% of the Howard County median income (AMI) for units for sale and household income less than 60% of the Howard County median income for rental units.
 The MIHU pricing and standards below provide information that is useful to developers, builders, management companies and program participants.

-Click here for MIHU Pricing - July 2021.
+Click here for MIHU Pricing effective July 1, 2022

 The MIHU program also provides alternative compliance options for developers, builders and management companies to encourage the development of low and disability income rental and homeownership opportunities in the County.
 “Low income” is defined as household income less than 60% of the Howard County median income for units for sale and household income less than 40% of the Howard County median income for rental units.
 Disability Income Housing Units are rentals for households that do not exceed 20% of the AMI and receive income based on a disability.
 The LIHU and DIHU pricing and standards are below.